TNG/mustard-cli/README.md

  for example using 'seahorse'.

  ### mustard inbox
  Displays all pull requests with a quick status that are on your bitbucket inbox.
+If mustard detects that a PR is for the currently checked out repo, it is being assigned a number.
+Mustard then will ask if you want to fetch and check out one of the PRs in the current repo and whether to start reviewing it.

  ### mustard info
  Searches for the pullrequest of the current checked out feature branch and displays basic information about it.